 Can I bring a dog?

-Depends on the branch—some branches are dog-friendly.
-Contact your branch’s manager to find out if the branch can accommodate you.
+Depends on the branch-some branches are dog-friendly.
+You may ask in the branch Facebook group if they can accommodate animals.

-What will I get when I complete a track?
+What will I get once I complete a track?

-You will gain valuable programming experience, projects you can add to your growing portfolio, the excellent reputation she codes; has in the high-tech industry, and of course connections with other talented women in the industry.
+You may choose to be tested, for a nominal fee, on your knowledge and project.
+If you pass, you will receive a certificate of completion.
+Even without a certificate, you will gain valuable programming experience, have projects you can add to your growing portfolio, benefit from the excellent reputation she codes; has in the high-tech industry, and of course make connections with other talented women in the industry.

 I am an experienced programmer, is she codes; right for me?